-5,000 SF to 1 acre inland waterway and/or wetland fill and associated secondary impacts (e.g., areas drained, flooded, fragmented, mechanically cleared or excavated).
+- 1. 5,000 SF to 1 acre inland waterway and/or wetland fill and associated secondary impacts (e.g., areas drained, flooded, fragmented, mechanically cleared or excavated).
 Fill area includes all temporary and permanent fill, and regulated discharges associated with excavation.
-Construction mats and corduroy roads3 are considered as fill.
+Construction mats and corduroy roads are considered as fill.
 (See GC 17.)

-Specific activities with impacts \geq 5,000 SF required to affect the containment, stabilization, or removal of hazardous or toxic waste materials performed, ordered, or sponsored by a government agency or Licensed Site Professional with established legal or regulatory authority.
-Wetlands must typically be restored in place at the same elevation to qualify.

-The discharge of accumulated bottom sediment from or through a dam into downstream waters.
+Secondary impacts for VPs are calculated as specified in 5 below.
+Provided: - Permanent fill placed since August 1993 + proposed impact area <1 acre.
+See GC 5, Single and Complete Projects. - 2.
+Specific activities with impacts $\geq$ 5,000 SF required to affect the containment, stabilization, or removal of hazardous or toxic waste materials performed, ordered, or sponsored by a government agency or Licensed Site Professional with established legal or regulatory authority.
+Wetlands must typically be restored in place at the same elevation to qualify. - 3.
+The discharge of accumulated bottom sediment from or through a dam into downstream waters. - 4.
 Temporary structures, work, and discharges ≥5000 SF necessary for construction activities or access fills or dewatering of construction sites, provided that the associated primary activity is authorized by the Corps or not subject to Corps regulation.
-GCs 16-19 are particularly relevant.
+GCs 16-19 are particularly relevant. - 5.
+For all VPs on, or known VPs adjacent to, the project site, any fill and associated secondary impacts within a VP Envelope or Critical Terrestrial Habitat that exceeds Category 1.
+(See notes on following page.)

-CATEGORY 1 CATEGORY 2 (b) BANK STABILIZATION PROJECTS (Rivers, streams, brooks & inland waterbodies such as lakes, ponds, etc.) Inland bank stabilization <100 FT long and <1 CY of fill per linear foot below OHW.
-Provided: Work complies with the GCs (GC 20-21 in particular), including: No structures angled steeper than 3H:1V and only rough-faced stone or fiber roll revetments allowed.
-No open trench excavation in flowing waters.
-Proper management techniques and water diversions are required (see GC 21(1)).
-Work doesn't occur during the time of year (TOY) restrictions for any present species in streams specified in the MA DMF document referenced in GC 24.
-The TOY restriction for any streams not specified in the MA DMF document is October 1 to June 30 (see GC 21(m)).
-No work in vernal pools5 or SAS6.
-Work not qualifying for Category 1. (c) RIVER/ STREAM/BROOK WORK & CROSSINGS and WETLAND CROSSINGS River, stream and brook work and crossings: • Must comply with the GCs (GC 21 in particular), including: • Conforming to General Standards (see GC 21(c)). • No open trench excavation in flowing waters.
-Proper water diversions and management techniques are required (see GC 21(1)). • No slip lining (see GC 21(k)). • Work doesn't occur during the time of year (TOY) restrictions for any present species in streams specified in the MA DMF document referenced in GC 24.
-The TOY restriction for any streams not specified in the MA DMF document is October 1 to June 30 (see GC 21(m)). • No work in riffles and pools 6 . • No stream relocations.
-Wetland crossings must comply with the particularly relevant GC 22, Work not qualifying for Category 1. (d) REPAIR, REPLACEMENT & MAINTENANCE OF AUTHORIZED FILLS.
-Repair/maintenance of currently-serviceable, authorized fills with no expansion or change in use. • Conditions of the original authorization apply. • Minor deviations in fill design allowed 11 .
-Repair/maintenance of currently serviceable authorized fills, or replacement of non-serviceable authorized fills, <1 acre, including expansion or a change in use.
-Replacement of non-serviceable authorized fills, including expansion or a change in use, totaling <1 acre.
+CATEGORY 1 CATEGORY 2 (a) NEW FILL/ EXCAVATION DISCHARGES (continued) VP Notes for Categories 1 and 2 above: See GC 2 for boundary determinations.
+See GCs 3 and 15 for VP general conditions.
+See Appendix J, 3(c) for VP mitigation documents.
+The Corps must have jurisdiction [i.e., there must be fill in waters of the U.S. (impacts in the VP Depression, VP Envelope and VP Critical Terrestrial Habitat .
+Category 1, Paragraphs 3b & 3c, and Category 2, Paragraph 5 (previous page) mats in previously disturbed areas of existing utility project right-of-ways (e.g., te.g., roads, highways, railways, trails, airport runways and taxiways) provided the mitigates impacts to aquatic resources.
+This work may be eligible for Category 1 Appendix A thresholds are met. don't apply to temporary impacts associated with construction transmission lines, gas pipelines) or linear transportation projects here is a Vegetation Management Plan that avoids, minimizes and (b) BANK STABILIZATION PROJECTS (Rivers, streams, brooks & inland waterbodies such as lakes, ponds, etc.) 1.
+Inland bank stabilization &lt;100 FT long and &lt;1 CY of fill per linear foot below Provided: Work complies with the GCs (GCs 20 &amp; 21(h) in particular), including: No structures angled steeper than 3H:1V and only rough-faced stone or fiber allowed.
+No unconfined fill or excavation in flowing waters.
+Proper management to diversions are required.
+See GC 17(b) and 21(h).
+Work does not occur during the time of year (TOY) restrictions for any waterbhas a "spawning run/habitat present" listed in Appendix B of the MA DMF To referenced in GC 24(b).
+The TOY restriction for any stream not listed in Appet to June 30.
+No work in vernal pools or SAS. roll revetments echniques and water ody with a species that echnical Report (c) RIVER/ STREAM/BROOK WORK & CROSSINGS and WETLAND CROSSINGS No work in verial pools of SAS.
+River, stream and brook work and crossings: Must comply with the GCs (GC 21 in particular), including: 3.
+Stream relocations. coies that has a cal Report referenced in cal R